ilya-zlobintsev/LACT/README.md

   [Copr repository](https://copr.fedorainfracloud.org/coprs/ilyaz/LACT/), or
   download an RPM from [releases](https://github.com/ilya-zlobintsev/LACT/releases/).
+- Bazzite: Install with `ujust install-lact`.

+  This helper installs the Flatpak version and automatically adds the AMD overclocking boot option.
 - Gentoo: Available in [GURU](https://github.com/gentoo/guru/tree/master/sys-apps/lact).
 - OpenSUSE: an RPM is available in